JohnLinth/notecraft/README.md

 # NoteCraft

 Software Engineering course project (Wintersemester 23, Hochschule Darmstadt) developed with a 4-member team to learn agile development and project management techniques.

+Was developed in Qt/C++ with QtWidgets and the primary language used was German.

 The code is unoptimized and outdated, reflecting my past practices and knowledge (I was a beginner at the time).
 Not suitable for production (no development build).
 My primary responsibility was the Calendar, though I contributed to various parts to ensure functionality.

 ## Table of Contents
 - [Features](#features)